 Strong alternatives

-Agent-MCP (rinadelph/Agent-MCP) — 1.2K stars.
+Agent-MCP (rinadelph/Agent-MCP) — 1.2K stars, AGPL-3.0.
 Multiple agents share context through a persistent knowledge graph with RAG capabilities.
 Real-time visualization.
 Python and TypeScript implementations.

-Task orchestration: jpicklyk/task-orchestrator (170 stars, Kotlin, 13 MCP tools) provides a persistent work item graph with server-enforced quality gates and dependency management.
-A different approach — managing work items rather than agents.
+Task orchestration: jpicklyk/task-orchestrator (180 stars, Kotlin, 503 commits, 13 MCP tools) provides a persistent work item graph with server-enforced quality gates, dependency management, and new YAML workflow schema definitions.

 LLM Observability & MLOps — Monitoring Your AI in Production